LaunchCodeEducation/java-web-dev-curriculum/content/tools-in-intellij/reading/gradle/index.md

 ## How Gradle Works

 A Gradle build represents one or more **projects**.
-Projects are craeted from a series of **tasks**.
+Projects are created from a series of **tasks**.
 Gradle manages tasks based on their function in the build.
 Some tasks run tests, some compile, etc. Gradle organizes these tasks in the `build.gradle` file.

 ### `build.gradle`